Mohsnmonji/Political-Terror_Dashboard/README.md

 # Political Terror Scale (PTS) Trend Dashboard

 This repository contains the code for the **Political Terror Scale Dashboard**.
-The dashboard allows users to explore trends in Political Terror Scores (PTS) for various countries and regions from 1976 to 2023.
+The dashboard allows users to explore trends in Political Terror Score (PTS) for various countries and regions from 1976 to 2023.
 The app provides an interactive interface to visualize these trends based on the PTS Dataset provided by the Political Terror Scale (PTS) project, a data collection project at the Political Science Department at the University of North Carolina, Asheville.

 ## Features